Roman Kingdom: Ancus Marcius

 Following the mysterious death of Tullus, the Romans elected a peaceful and religious king in his place, Numa's grandson, Ancus Marcius.
 Much like his grandfather, Ancus did little to expand the borders of Rome and only fought wars to defend the territory.
 He also built Rome's first prison on the Capitoline Hill.

 Ancus further fortified the Janiculum Hill on the western bank, and built the first bridge across the Tiber River.
 He also founded the port of Ostia Antica on the Tyrrhenian Sea and established Rome's first salt works, as well as the city's first aqueduct.
 Rome grew, as Ancus used diplomacy to peacefully unite smaller surrounding cities into alliance with Rome.
-Thus, he completed the conquest of the Latins and relocated them to the Aventine Hill, thus forming the plebeian class of Romans.
+He completed the conquest of the Latins and relocated them to the Aventine Hill, thus forming the plebeian class of Romans.

 He died a natural death, like his grandfather, after 25 years as king, marking the end of Rome's Latin–Sabine kings.